By Sayer Ji

 Curcumin, as well as its modiï¬ed forms (analogues or nanoparticle-encapsulated formulations), has shown great potential to inhibit CSCs in several types of cancer both in cell cultures and in mouse models, including glioma, breast, colorectal, pancreatic, brain, and esophageal cancers.
 Some analogues (e.g., CDF) and formulations (e.g., nanotechnology-based formulation) have exhibited improved efï¬cacy against CSC-like cells and greater growth-inhibitory capacity in tumors.
 It is promising to evaluate curcumin and its modiï¬ed forms in other types of CSCs.

-For additional information on the role of cancer stem cells in cancer initiation, progression and treatment, read our previous articles or watch videos on the topic:
+For additional information on the role of cancer stem cells in cancer initiation, progression and treatment, check out these articles and videos on the topic: